Ask yourself: Do you teach for the Journey or the Outcome?

 This post shares thoughts about why we might favour facilitating the journey, practical ways to do so, and how investing in a meaningful journey will ultimately help create great outcomes as matter of course.

 We see lots of primary school teachers who run art sessions with a very clear outcome in mind.
 This might happen because:

-- It can result in a class of artwork which look similar.
+It can result in a class of artwork which looks similar.

 Maybe we may feel more able to let go of creating a “safe” visual end result if we take a moment to think about what a great journey can give us:

 If we create the time and space for the journey to be rich and varied, there is a greater chance the journey will feel owned by the pupil.